Major Exploration

 • CareerLeader

-Feel free to schedule an appointment with a CAPD career counselor to see if any of the assessments meet your needs.
+Feel free to schedule an appointment with a CAPD career advisor to see if any of the assessments meet your needs.

-• Linkedin: Browse through upperclassmen and alumni of different majors and their career paths
+• Linkedin: From the MIT LinkedIn page, use the “Alumni” tab to browse through upperclassmen and alumni of different majors and their career paths.

 • Handshake: Browse through jobs and necessary skill sets required